-Mullvad VPN’s support page is well organized.
-It separates its FAQs and guides into 10 different topics, like the Mullvad app, Connectivity, Security, Bridges, etc. Each topic is listed on the left side of the support page, and when you click on one, it displays a handful of thorough and useful FAQs and guides.
+The support page is well structured for simple navigation.
+It divides FAQs and instructions into 10 separate categories such as the Mullvad app, Connectivity, Security, and Bridges.
+Each category is located on the left-hand side of the support page.
+When you select a category, you’re offered a variety of comprehensive and useful FAQs and guides.

 If I was unable to find an answer with the FAQs or support guides, I contacted Mullvad VPN via email.
 I sent Mullvad VPN many email messages, and I always got a reply within 2-3 hours (the industry average is around 5-6 hours or more).
 Sometimes, the support reps even replied in under 30 minutes — and the reps were always friendly, professional, and provided me with helpful answers.